Ruins of Adventure

 but does understand the speech of similar animals and can speak to them.

 The spirit form can only be created once per day.
 The spirit form remains for a number of turns equal to the berserker’s Willpower.
 The spirit form and the berserker are inexorably linked.
 Any damage taken by the spirit form is transfered to the berserker as soon as the trance ends.
 If the spirit form is slain, the berserker dies.
 The character can voluntarily end the trance at any time and it automatically ends if the character is shaken, attacked, roughly disturbed.

 Creating the spirit form is even more draining than berserking.
 At the end of the trance, the character must make a saving throw vs. death with a -4 penalty to his roll.
 If successful, he has avoided any weakening effects.
-If failed, the berserker’s Strength and Wisdom are reduced by half.
+If failed, the berserker’s Stamina and Willpower are reduced by half.
 Lost points are regained at the rate of 1 per hour of rest.
-Strength is regained first, then Wisdom.
+Stamina is regained first, then Willpower.
 Characters are not required to rest immediately, but do not regain any points until they do so.